sdondley/ClimateChangeChat/raku/Cool-Raku.md

-what we do is run the `grep` method on our infinite list of numbers by placing a `.` after `$x` follwed by a method called `grep`. `grep` is named after the command `grep` found on computers since the 70s to find text inside of lots of computer files on your storage deviced.
+what we do is run the `grep` method on our infinite list of numbers by placing a `.` after `$x` follwed by a method called `grep`. `grep` is named after the command `grep` found on computers since the 70s to find text inside of lots of computer files on your storage device.
 You can think of `grep` as a filter that creates a list of stuff.
 It puts the stuff you want on a list and keeps the stuff you don't want off of it.
 As you might guess, it's the `grep` method that generates our Sequence of prime numbers for us.